e6on/Twitch-Streamer-Docker-Setup/README.md

 -   **Media Validation:** Automatically validates video and audio tracks to prevent stream freezes from incompatible formats.
 -   **Highly Customizable:** Easily change stream resolution, framerate, bitrates, and ingest server via environment variables.
 -   **Persistent Playlist:** The generated playlist is stored in the `./data` volume for easy inspection.
+-   **Shuffle Modes:** Supports shuffling the video playlist on startup and optionally reshuffling every time the playlist loops.
 -   **Optional Background Music:** Replace the original video audio with a separate, continuously looping playlist of your own music.

 You can use ready made Docker image from here https://hub.docker.com/r/e6on/twitch-streamer or make your own.